3 Critical Tactics For Managing Your Team Through Fluctuating Demand

 Mainly, you will be hiring new employees.
 You’ll need to ramp up hiring for the season, and that means a fast seasonal employee hiring process.

 - Start recruiting early.
-Hiring takes a long time to finalize, so you can’t wait until the season is about to start.
+Hiring takes a long time, so you can’t wait until the season is about to start.
 Plus, other seasonal businesses are going after the same workers.
 Get going early and get the best.

 - View seasonal hires as “real” employees.
-Obviously they are real employees, but there can be a tendency to see them as temporary.
-They are just as valuable as year-round employees, so treat them the same and take the same policy approaches towards them.
+They are real employees, but there can be a tendency to see them as temporary.
+Seasonal employees are as valuable as year-round employees, so treat them the same and take the same policy approaches towards them.

 - Train them well.
-Busy season is high-stress season.
+Busy seasons can be high-stress.
 Lots of customer demand requires more training, not less.
 Don’t let the idea of a shorter work span make you think you can train seasonal employees less.
 The employee onboarding process doesn’t have to be excessive, just thorough.

-A great (and easy) way to attract the best seasonal employees is to have the technology for flexible scheduling.
+Having technology for easy and flexible scheduling is a great way to attract top-notch seasonal employees.
 That gives them some work freedom and sets you apart from competitors.
-It’s also a budget-friendly benefit that helps everyone in your organization (as we’ll show you in a bit).
+It’s also a cost-effective benefit that helps everyone in your organization (as we’ll show you in a bit).

 2. Improve employee engagement and communication

-Engaged employees are people who like their work, care about what they are doing, and are actively involved with their team and their customers.
+Engaged employees are people who are fulfilled by their work.
+They care about what they are doing and are involved with their team and customers.

 That engagement is fragile, though.
 Stress can destroy it.
 It’s not only you who gets anxious with fluctuating customer demand.

-Your employees are feeling it as much as you, and maybe even more.
+Your employees are feeling it as much, or even more, as you.
 They’re the ones on the floor working with customers, and when demand is greater than staff, stress is high.
 Too much of that stress leads to employee burnout.
 In fact, 70% of your employees are, or have, struggled with burnout!

 - Keep communication open and not punitive.
 Be serious about mental health.
 Understand what burnout is and how important it is to give employees a break.
 Care about the person more than the task of the moment; the payout on that is permanent.

 - Offer rewards, perks, and goals.
 You can only cajole, push, and press a person to work harder for so long.
 It quickly loses effectiveness and actually builds resentment.
 Give real rewards for hard work so employees see the value you place in them.
-Set goals that can be achieved, and reward workers for reaching them.
+Set achievable goals and reward workers for reaching them.